 www.susanstiffelman.com – I love her books Parenting Without Power Struggles and Parenting With Presence.
 She does some online classes that are very helpful too.

-Everyday Acupuncture – best acupuncture/OM podcast I’ve found, Michael Max is a practitioner and scholar and interviews other practitioners on interesting topics.
+Everyday Acupuncture – best acupuncture/OM podcast I’ve found, Michael Max is a practitioner in St Louis who interviews other practitioners on interesting topics.
 Michael also hosts another excellent podcast my alltime favorite, but it’s audience is practitioners (Qiological).

 Heavenly Qi – Geared more towards practitioners, straight out of Australia.